P7XCKD/NF/Notes Factory/Semister 3/DBS/xps (shortified)/dbs xp 2.md

 );
 ```

-Conclusion: hence, we successfully created of table with constraint and insertion of data.
+Conclusion: hence, we successfully created table with constraint and insertion of data.